Best Places to Spend Chinese New Year

 Take me to Hong Kong

-The best airport to fly into if you’re visiting Hong Kong over the Lunar New Year is Hong Kong International Airport.
+The best airport to fly into if you’re visiting Hong Kong over the Lunar New Year is Hong Kong International Airport (HGK).
 Airlines that fly into Hong Kong International include Hong Kong Airlines, Air France, Cathay Dragon, HK Express, Royal Jordanian and Scandinavian Airlines.
 If you’ve got some spare time, Hong Kong International is also a great place to do some shopping!

 Best places to celebrate the Lunar New Year outside of Asia

 With the oldest and largest Chinatown in the US — spending the Lunar New Year in San Francisco is the closest you’ll get to an authentic Chinese New Year outside of Asia.
 Chinese New Year in San Francisco is famous for its parade of floats — the most notable one being a 28-foot long golden dragon!

 Find out more about San Francisco in our guide to the San Francisco Bay Area.